TMJ Specialist in Long island NY 11797

 Dr. Kate Brayman treats the pain of temporomandibular joint disorders at her practice, Kate Brayman DDS in Long Island NY.
 If you experience pain in the jaw, difficulty chewing, pain while chewing, or aching facial pain, contact our dental office for an appointment.
 The doctor can evaluate the problem and determine if a night guard for teeth grinding will relieve your pain.

 What Our Patients Say

-- Dislocated jaw or injury to some part of the joint
+- Dislocation or injury in the joint

-- Arthritis affecting the temporomandibular joint
+- Arthritis that affects the temporomandibular joints

 What are the symptoms and causes of TMJ?

-- Difficulty chewing or pain while chewing
+- Difficulty or pain while chewing

-- Stiff jaw muscles
+- Stiffness in the jaw muscles

 How does Dr. Brayman treat TMJ?

 A plastic dental night guard may be the answer if you suffer from TMJ.
 The plastic dental guard covers the upper or lower teeth, which helps eliminate clenching while you sleep, relieving painful jaw tension.